NEU-SNS/intl-iot/destination/README.md

 - `Host` - Uses reverse DNS lookup on an IP address.
 It also tries to extract only the domain name from the reverse lookup so all Google, Amazon AWS, etc. domains are grouped.
 - `IP` - Uses the IP address directly.
 - `RipeCountry` - Uses Ripe.net API to find the location of an IP address.
 If it fails, the Geo IP Database is used.
-- `TSharkHost` - Uses the list produced by the `tshark` utility, which extracts hosts from the `.pcap` file.
+- `TSharkHost` - Uses the list produced by TShark, which extracts hosts from the pcap files.
 If a domain is not found, reverse DNS lookup is used.

 An argument for the `-r` option specifies the attribute to plot in a graph.
 This option affects only pie plots or horizontal bar plots.
 Supported options are: